Velocidex/velociraptor-docs/content/artifact_references/pages/server.orgs.neworg.md

   in the GUI before collecting this artifact).

   After collecting this artifact, collect the `Server.Orgs.ListOrgs` artifact and select to upload client config files.
-Use this org's config to create new client MSIs for deployment.
+Use this org&#x27;s config to create new client MSIs for deployment.

 type: SERVER